Why I'll Never Stop Taking Prozac

 For the next decade or so, I survived without shrinks or pills.
 I cried my way through life, wrapped myself up in the sausage roll duvet, and just about got through.
 Everything was good in life – I had my dream job at the Guardian, great partner, kids, friends – and yet I still felt like shit.

 Depressives tend to be drawn to one another.
 You can smell them from a mile off.
-And that’s what probably drew me to my best friend, a colleague at the paper.
-She was a classic depressive who didn’t have anything to be miserable about.
+And that’s what probably drew me to my best friend Fiona.
+Fiona was the arts secretary at the Guardian, but she understood everything so much better than the critics who used to speak to her after they’d seen stuff and nab her best lines.
+Fiona was a classic depressive who didn’t have anything to be miserable about.
 She was brilliant, lovely, loved, unique.
 But none of this helped her cope with life, and she killed herself.

 The change was astonishing.
 I didn’t become a shiny happy person, but I did stop crying all the time.
 The metronome stopped clicking, I could tell people the time, and I became something approximating a functioning human being.
 Diane, my partner, had been against anti-antidepressants because she had seen the effect of the earlier ones on me, but now she became insistent that I remained on them.